poshaughnessy/teleportal/README.md

 ## To Do List

-We will use the [Issues list here on Github](https://github.com/poshaughnessy/webxr-for-learning/issues) to create and manage the tasks.

-Essentially over the couple of days, it would be great if we can...

-* Ideate about how the site would work for end-users (e.g. user journey)
-* Ideate about how the site would work for content creators (e.g. upload, moderation?)
-* Initial wireframes and/or website design
-* Create and/or find suitable, free, 3D content to incorporate
-* Develop a prototype website with a few sample assets
-* Make it possible to view the assets in Augmented Reality
-* (If time), make it possible to view the assets in Virtual Reality too
+Thank you very much to the people who assisted at the Global Sprint!
+I intend to keep working on this in my available time and hopefully get it to the stage where it is ready to be tested out, in a few weeks' time.

 ## What Kind of Help Would Be Useful?

-Any of the following kinds of skills/experience would be especially useful:
+If you might like to help out, any of the following kinds of skills/experience would be especially useful:

 * Education / pedagogy
 * Web design